ninjaframework/ninja/ninja-core/src/site/markdown/documentation/static_assets.md

 This route will serve your static robots.txt from <code>src/main/java/assets/robots.txt</code>.

-Webjars
+WebJars
 -------

-The webjars project (http://www.webjars.org/) started by James Ward is an excellent initiative that unites good old Java dependency management with static web libraries like bootstrap.
+The WebJars project (http://www.webjars.org/) started by James Ward is an excellent initiative that unites good old Java dependency management with static web libraries like Bootstrap.

-That means that you can for instance include bootstrap into your project via:
+That means that you can for instance include Bootstrap into your project via:

 <pre class="prettyprint">
 &lt;dependency&gt;